Home News by Region Langford The Scene isn’t much to look at, City of Langford wants action

 City of Langford Director of Engineering Kate Balzer, on site at The Scene, Feb 12, 2026.
 [Mary P Brooke/ Island Social Trends]

 The development permit for The Scene still has about one or two years to go, said City of Langford Director if Engineering Kate Balzer today during the press conference.
+That means it’s private property and the City doesn’t have a lot of ways to push along progress of the project.

 Hazardous condition:

-Earlier this morning, the City of Langford advised residents located directly adjacent to 2748 Peatt Road, a development known as ‘The Scene,’ of a hazardous condition on the property which the City recently became aware of through standard building regulation and due diligence processes.
+Earlier this morning, the City of Langford advised residents located directly adjacent to 2748 Peatt Road, a condo development known as ‘The Scene,’ of a hazardous condition on the property which the City recently became aware of through standard building regulation and due diligence processes.

 The Scene, winter 2026